 - All pages should be single sided. - Use the Cover Page that is provided in the Bid Proposal (posted on the IDOT Web Site) as the first page of your submitted bid.
-This page has the Item number in the upper left-hand corner and lines provided for your company name and address in the upper right-hand corner. - Do not use report covers, presentation folders or special bindings and do not staple multiple times on left side like a book.
-Use only 1 staple in the upper left hand corner.
-Make sure all elements of your bid are stapled together including the bid bond or guaranty check (if required). - Do not include any certificates of eligibility, your authorization to bid, Addendum Letters or affidavit of availability. - Do not include the Subcontractor Documentation with your bid (pages i iii and pages a g).
-This documentation is required only after you are awarded the contract. - Use the envelope cover sheet (provided with the proposal) as the cover for the proposal envelope. - Do not rely on overnight services to deliver your proposal prior to 10 AM on letting day.
+It has the Item number in large bold type in the upper left-hand corner of the page. - Do not use report covers, presentation folders or special bindings and do not staple multiple times on left side like a book.
+Use only 1 staple in the upper left hand corner. - Do not include any certificates of eligibility, your authorization to bid, Addendum Letters or affidavit of availability. - Do not include the Subcontractor Documentation with your bid (pages i iii and pages a g). - Use the envelope cover sheet (provided with the proposal) as the cover for the proposal envelope. - Do not rely on overnight services to deliver your proposal prior to 10 AM on letting day.
 It will not be read if it is delivered after 10 AM. - Do not submit your Substance Abuse Prevention Program (SAPP) with your bid.
 If you are awarded the contract this form is to be submitted to the district engineer at the pre-construction conference.